mark-watson/Java-AI-Book/manuscript/semantic_web.md

 	[Spain, 1^^http://www.w3.org/2001/XMLSchema#integer]
 ~~~~~~~~

+Note that the integer values bound to the variable **count** are specified to be of type **http://www.w3.org/2001/XMLSchema#integer** using the **^^** notation.

 ## Semantic Web Wrap-up

 Writing semantic web applications in Java is a very large topic, worthy of an entire book.
-I have covered in this chapter what for my work have been the most useful semantic web techniques: storing and querying RDF and RDFS for a specific application.
-We will see in later chapters the use of RDF for automatically creating Knowledge Graphs and for automatic navigation of Knowledge Graphs.
+I have covered in this chapter what for my work have been the most useful semantic web techniques: storing and querying RDF and RDFS for a specific application and using OWL when required.
+We will see in the next two chapters the use of RDF when automatically creating Knowledge Graphs and for automatic navigation of Knowledge Graphs.